koding/kdlearn/guides/creating-kdapps/hello/index.md

 #### JView and Pistachio

 As we mentioned, `JView` is a Koding View.
 It extends `KDView`, but adds Pistachio templating functionality.
-[Pistachio][2] is a templating language which is similar to Handlebars, and you can readup on it if you like.
+[Pistachio][pistachio] is a templating language which is similar to Handlebars, and you can readup on it if you like.

 The important thing to note here, is that `JView` and Pistachio *are entirely optional*.
 I included them here to show multiple ways of adding content